 |This Job is Ranked in|

-It seems like an oxymoron – working hard to help people who are at play – but recreation and fitness workers are doing just that.
-The scope of professions included in this umbrella term include aerobics instructors, camp counselors and directors, recreation leaders, and even recreation and park directors.
-Their tasks are varied, ranging from enforcing and ensuring safety in public places, overseeing physical activities like hiking, horseback riding, and kayaking, serving as a yoga instructor in a local studio, or even overseeing the running and care of public recreation and park facilities.
-The settings they work in are equally varied, from outside (at a summer camp), to inside (in an office cubicle), to on the seas (on a cruise ship).
-Still, there are some commonalities with this group of professionals.
+It seems like an oxymoron – working hard to help people who are at play – but recreation and fitness workers do just that.
+The scope of professionals who fall under this umbrella term include aerobics instructors, camp counselors and directors, recreation leaders and recreation and park directors.
+Their tasks are varied and include enforcing and ensuring safety in public places, overseeing physical activities such as hiking, horseback riding and kayaking, serving as a yoga instructor in a local studio or even overseeing the running and care of public recreation and park facilities.
+The settings they work in are equally varied – from outside at a summer camp, to inside in an office cubicle, to sailing the seas on a cruise ship.
+Still, there are some commonalities among this group of professionals.
 They’re usually social people who like interacting with a kaleidoscope of personalities.
-These workers are also typically great communicators and problem-solvers, whether they’re helping a student master a tough Pilates pose or instructing a child who is learning how to swim.
+These workers are also great communicators and problem-solvers, whether they’re helping a student master a tough Pilates pose or instructing a child who is learning to swim.

 Pay is just as varied as the different types of professions within this group.
-Lifeguards and ski patrolmen and women earned between $16,120 and $28,900 in 2011, according to the BLS.
-Fitness trainers and aerobics instructors earned between $17,340 and $65,180.
-The best-paying areas include big cities like New York and San Francisco, but also smaller metro areas like Lowell, Mass., and Corvallis, Ore.
+Lifeguards and ski patrolmen and women earned between $16,900 and $38,750 in 2012, according to the BLS.
+Fitness trainers and aerobics instructors earned between $17,630 and $65,530.
+The best-paying cities for recreational workers include nature hot spots such as Anchorage, Alaska, and Ithaca, N.Y., while fitness trainers are paid well in big cities such as New York and San Francisco.

-“A common misconception about [fitness instructors] is that you need experience to get certified,” says Charles Krautblatt, chief executive officer of the International Fitness Association.
+“A common misconception about [fitness instructors] is that you need experience to get certified,” says Charles Krautblatt, CEO of the International Fitness Association.
 “It’s the other way around.
 You get certified, and then you train for practical experience.”
-Training varies by the specific type of fitness in which you specialize.
+Training varies by the type of fitness in which you specialize.
 A Pilates instructor might need to complete 200 hours of method training workshops.
-A personal trainer would most likely shadow a seasoned trainer until they themselves were qualified to work with clients one-on-one.
+A personal trainer will most likely shadow a seasoned trainer until he or she is qualified to work with clients one-on-one.
 Contact your prospective profession’s association for the specifics on what is required for certification.

-Instructors usually audition to work in a fitness facility by leading a segment of a class.
-Krautblatt says hiring managers are looking for two things during that try-out.
-"Of course, they’re looking for technique – the mechanics of staying on the beat and knowing the top of the phrase,” he says.
+Fitness instructors usually audition to work in a fitness facility by leading a segment of a class.
+Krautblatt says hiring managers look for two things during that tryout.
+“Of course, they’re looking for technique – the mechanics of staying on the beat and knowing the top of the phrase,” he says.
 “But they’re also looking for personality.
 You can’t act like a stone – you’re supposed to be having a good time.
 You’ve got to be a little bit of a performer.”